Updated at 6:49 p.m. ET on July 7

-Also, former FBI Director Robert Mueller is appointed to lead the Russia investigation as a special counsel.
+Rosenstein appoints former FBI Director Robert Mueller to lead the Russia investigation as a special counsel.

-May 18, 2017: Trump denies asking Comey to shut down the Flynn investigation during a joint press conference with the president of Colombia, responding curtly to a reporter with, "No. No. Next question."
-He also changes his rationale for firing Comey again, saying he based his decision on Deputy Attorney General Rosenstein's recommendation.
+May 18, 2017: Trump denies asking Comey to shut down the Flynn investigation during a joint press conference with the president of Colombia, responding curtly to a reporter with: "No. No. Next question."
+He also changes his rationale for firing Comey again, saying he based his decision on Rosenstein's recommendation.
 Rosenstein briefs senators the same day, saying he knew that Comey would be fired before he wrote the memo.